alvarovegaromero/EasyHome-Backend/README.md

 # EasyHome-Backend
-Backend built with Django for a React Native app designed to facilitate cohabitation in shared apartments (shared expenses, shopping lists, and more)
+Backend built with Django for an app designed to facilitate cohabitation in shared apartments (shared expenses, shopping lists, and more)